jondot/graphene/README.md

 These significant features will happen in the following weeks:

-* Import tool and dynamic server component to make transforming your "standard" Graphite dashboard with just a point and click.
 * Visual hints.
 Lower/upper threshold options for TimeSeries.
 Once a value passes above/below these, the Graph will give a visual cue (flashing, heartbeat)